-The keyboard, positioned on the right side of the front panel, is divided into two separate sections:
+The keyboard is divided into two separate sections:

-.
-The left-hand part of the display with keys for starting and stopping a program, and for the reset process;
+- .
+The left-hand part of the display with keys for starting and stopping a program, and for the reset process; - .

-.
 The right-hand part of the display, which contains the keys used for selecting/editing programs, selecting the machine parameters and the various functions/adjustments.